xbmc/repo-plugins/plugin.video.vrt.nu/README.md

 you can send a message to [our Facebook page](https://facebook.com/kodivrtnu/).

 ## Releases

+#### v2.0.0 (2019-06-30)
+- Changes to API calls, THIS BREAKS EXISTING FAVOURITES AND WATCHED ITEMS
+- Added "Featured content" menu, with e.g. "Complete season" or "Last chance" (@dagwieers)
+- Added "My movies" and "My documentaries" menus (@dagwieers)
+- Added "Refresh" to context menu to refresh without cache (@dagwieers)
+- New API call to play latest episode of a program, i.e. home automation (@mediaminister)
+- Added Live TV entry at the top of channel-menu, convenient for favourites (@dagwieers)
+- Mix one-off programs with multi-episode programs (@dagwieers)
+- Indicate followed programs using the °-symbol (@dagwieers)
+- Improvements to the add-on settings and error messages (@mediaminister)
+- Store previous search queries (@dagwieers)
+- Small performance/efficiency improvements (@mediaminister)

 #### v1.10.0 (2019-05-30)
 - Performance improvements by caching HTTP requests locally (@dagwieers)